Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Introduction

 In sec.\eqref{method} we shall briefly discuss the LHC and DM constraints and the strategy for simulating the LHC signals.
-Descriptions of the models under study and the corresponding constraints from various data will be discussed in sec.\eqref{models} and \eqref{0lepton}.
-Subsequently in secs.\eqref{SI} and \eqref{dds} we will discuss the above models in the light of the direct detection of DM and the IceCube data.
+Descriptions of the models under study and the corresponding constraints from various data will be discussed in sec.\eqref{models}.
+Subsequently in sec.\eqref{SI} we will discuss the above models in the light of the direct detection of DM.
 We discuss the possibility of discriminating among several models, if SUSY signals show up in future LHC runs, in terms of relative signal strengths in sec.\eqref{rpm}.
 Finally, we will make concluding remarks in sec.\eqref{con}.